 Snooze: Snooze is incredibly popular and almost always has a wait to get in.
 But that usually says something, right?
 Their menu boasts creatively delicious sweet and savory breakfast items alike.
-And they have two downtown locations, one in Denver’s Union Station.
+And they have two downtown locations, one conveniently in Denver’s Union Station.

 WHERE TO HAVE BRUNCH IN DENVER

-And while there are tons of amazing options to choose from, I used my own criteria and years of independent field research to narrow down my favorites.
+And while there are tons of amazing options to choose from, I used my own criteria based on years of independent field research to narrow down my favorites.
 The spots in Denver where you can get the best bottomless mimosas, plus amazing food, plus a manageable wait time.
 What more could you want?

-WHERE TO HAVE A QUICK CASUAL LUNCH IN DENVER
+WHERE TO HAVE A QUICK/CASUAL LUNCH IN DENVER

 WHERE TO HAVE MEXICAN FOOD IN DENVER